September 23, 2025

 Takeaway #1 - The first 90 days are challenging, no matter the operator

 63% of stations do not achieve a 5% average utilization rate on the last week leading to their 90 days after opening.
-The problem is widespread, affecting operators both big and small, and highlighting just how difficult it is to turn a new station into a consistently busy one.

 Takeaway #3 - High performers in the first 90 days are stations with 5 or more ports

-No surprise but high performing stations tend also be located with the highest count of electric vehicles.
+71% of the stations outperforming the national average in their first 90 days have at least 5 ports.
 California continues to prove its EV leadership: 41% of its 96 new stations exceeded the 16% utilization benchmark.